 Ultrabright diodes could bring white-light-mediated data transmission up to speed: KAUST researchers have developed high-performance, blue-light-emitting diodes useful for both solid-state lighting and visible-light communication.
-These superluminescent diodes (SLDs) could become primary light sources and make data communication available at the flick of a light switch, including the internet, and audio and video entertainment.
+These superluminescent diodes (SLDs) could become primary light sources and make data communication available at the flick of a light switch, such as on the internet and in audio and video entertainment.

 At the heart of the SLDs, the researchers used an indium-gallium-nitride semiconductor layer, which becomes optically active under applied electric voltage and generates light via a process combining spontaneous and stimulated emission.
 They sandwiched this layer between several positive and negative semiconductor layers.
 The active layer presents multiple quantum wells—potential wells narrowly split into numerous discrete energy levels, giving rise to the high number of states and, consequently, broad spectral emission of the diode when electrically produced electrons and holes recombine to create light.